fison67/mi_connector/doc/install/synology/README.md

 #### Preparing
 ```
-You must install docker on your nas
+You must install docker on your nas first
 ```
 <br/><br/>